 Hi, FAU Owls!
 My name is Sarah Dumitrascu, and I'm a graduate student here at Florida Atlantic University, earning my MFA in fiction.
 As an instructor for ENC 1101 courses here at FAU, one of my specialties is first-year composition writing.
 I, of course, specialize in creative writing and also have experience working with students in categories like technical writing, writing for engineers, and business writing.
 I have previously worked with multi-lingual students at other writing centers, and as a bi-lingual person myself, I understand the challenges that come with writing in another language, but I believe anyone is capable of doing it and doing it well.
 I look forward to helping you grow confident in your writing journey!

 Hi!
 My name is Ashley.
-I am currently an undergraduate student at the Harriet L. Wilkes Honors College concentrating in English Literature and Women’s Studies with the goals of becoming a professional writer and a college professor.
-I have extensive background in journalism, creative writing, and the social sciences as a former editor of my high school’s student newspaper for four years and literary magazine for three years.
-I have also been published in The Proceedings, the Radio Club of America’s nationally circulated technical journal, and the Sigma Tau Delta Review, the International English Honor Society’s annual journal of literary criticism, rhetoric/composition, and writing pedagogy.
-I am most comfortable with MLA and Chicago formatting, but I can provide assistance with any part of the essay-writing process, especially in grammar, clarity, and thesis development.
+I am a senior at the Harriet L. Wilkes Honors College concentrating in English Literature and Women’s Studies with the goals of becoming a professional editor and a college professor.
+In addition to my role as a writing consultant at the UCEW (a position I have held for the past two years), I am currently serving as an undergraduate teaching assistant for Honors Introduction to Women’s Studies and an editorial intern for AGL Information & Technology, LLC.
+I have been published in the Proceedings, the Radio Club of America’s nationally circulated technical journal, and the Sigma Tau Delta Review, the International English Honor Society’s annual journal of literary criticism, rhetoric/composition, and writing pedagogy.
+I am most comfortable with MLA and Chicago formatting, but I can provide assistance with any part of the writing process, especially in grammar, clarity, and thesis development.
 For me, writing is not a chore or homework, but a passion that I have cultivated and enjoy thoroughly.
 I will never forget the childish glee I felt as a young girl setting my pen to paper and unveiling my imagination to the world beyond my mind.
 That incredible feeling is what I experience every time I write, and I seek to instill a similar passion and appreciation for literature and writing among my fellow students and colleagues.